tradle/models/README.md

 optional, to speed up the searches.
 Check [tradle.Application](https://github.com/tradle/models/blob/master/models/tradle.Application.json) to see how to add them

+### internalUse

+optional, the resources created from it will never be viewed by customer.
+For example tradle.credit.CostOfCapital, tradle.ProviderConfiguraiton, etc.

 ### prerequisiteFor

 optional, this is used for two cases (the second one is not encouraged since might be re-designed).
 In both cases the employee fills out the application for the customer